 Spicy food can be made with a variety of spices, with chilies being one of the most popular.
 Usually, if you enjoy spicy food then you wouldn’t mind the addition of chili to your dish.

 What most people don’t know, though, is that chilies harbor a compound called capsaicin.
-Capsaicin is an extract of the chili pepper and can be used in many different things.
+Capsaicin is an extract of chili pepper and can be used in many different things.

 When you bite into a chili pepper or a meal prepared with them, the capsaicin is released.
 It can cause a burning or stinging sensation as it travels through your body.
 This burning sensation will affect any tissue that it comes into contact with.